Office & Workplace Music Licence

-Music can be used in different ways in offices and workplaces.
+Music can be used in different ways in offices, factories & workplaces.

 By obtaining TheMusicLicence you’ll be able to play PRS for Music and PPL music legally and enjoy its benefits whilst ensuring that its creators are fairly rewarded for their work.